 For the modern day enterprise of all sizes, a Customer Relationship Management (CRM) solution is key to managing the entire order to cash (O2C) process.
 With cloud-based applications being the norm now, organizations are rapidly moving to a cloud CRM software to leverage the flexibility and scalability offered by such a solution.

-Benefits from moving to Cloud CRM software
+Benefits of Cloud CRM software solutions

 A cloud CRM software acts as the custodian of all aspects related to customers and how the organization works with them in acquiring, servicing and maintaining a customer.
 When a CRM software is provisioned as a service, more commonly known as Software as a Service or SaaS model, the overhead of maintaining the application and related infrastructure also goes away.
 This makes the Cloud CRM software cost efficient and provides a lower total cost of ownership to the organization.

-Let us look at a few key features that every cloud CRM should possess for organizations to derive significant benefits from it.
+Let us look at a few key features that every cloud CRM software should possess for organizations to derive significant benefits from it.

 #1 Contact and Lead Management

 Individuals within your organization may interact with external business partners in different capacities.
 This leads to inconsistent leads records and often in ill-maintained, redundant contact information across various systems.